Non-Archimedean Whitney stratifications: Algebraic results

 \subsection{Algebraic strata}

-Let us now work in the pure valued field language $\LHen$.
-To get t-stratifications with Zariski closed sets $S_{\le i}$, it remains to check that the family of formulas which are conjunctions of polynomial equations satisfies the prerequisites of Proposition~\ref{prop:unif-cl}.
-This then yields an almost purely algebraic formulation of the main theorem---only ``almost'', since in the definition of t-stratification, we require the straighteners to be definable.
+In the pure valued field language $\LHen$, we can apply Proposition~\ref{prop:unif-cl} to the family of formulas that are conjunctions of polynomial equations and in this way obtain t-stratifications where the sets $S_{\le i}$ are Zariski closed.
+This yields a version of the main theorem that can almost be formulated in a purely algebraic language---only almost, since in the definition of t-stratification, we require the straighteners to be definable.
 (Of course, this condition can simply be omitted, but this weakens the result.)
+Nevertheless, we take the opportunity to present a setting that is as algebraic as possible.